|

 Bobbin Lace Basics: winding the bobbins, making the hitch, repairing a broken thread, the stitches, international color coding system, various kinds of sewings

-Cloth Stitch Lesson: the 3 basic stitches -- cloth stitch, half stitch, and double stitch.
+Cloth stitch lesson -- the basic stitches: cloth stitch, half stitch, double stitch

 Plaited Lace Lesson 1: for absolute beginners.
 Explains 4 strand braid/plait, windmill crossing, knotted picots.